godotengine/godot-docs/tutorials/platform/customizing_html5_shell.rst

     }
     engine.startGame({ onPrint: print, onPrintError: printError });

-When handling the engine output keep in mind, that it may not be desirable to print it out in the finished product.
+When handling the engine output, keep in mind that it may not be desirable to print it out in the finished product.